Welcome to Fantasy Strike

 There are three kinds of jump: back / neutral / forward.
 If you’re holding away from or toward the opponent when you press jump, you get the back jump or forward jump, respectively.
 If you aren’t holding either direction when you press jump, you’ll jump straight up.
 After your jump starts, holding a direction will not change your trajectory.
 Holding the jump button longer will not affect your trajectory either.

 When you press jump, your character does not instantly leave the ground.
 All characters have 3 frames of pre-jump before they actually become airborne.
-These pre-jump frames are throwable.
+These pre-jump frames are throwable (by normal throws, but not by special/super throws).
 When you land, your character will show a landing animation that can be cancelled by anything, so it doesn’t affect gameplay.
 All characters do have 1 frame of landing recovery that cannot be cancelled though.
 This 1 frame of recovery happens whether you attacked in the air or not.

 You cannot block in the air, so jumping makes you especially vulnerable.
 That said, you gain access to new moves on all your buttons in the air so sometimes you want to jump just to access those moves.